WriteAmp

 Different question, different deliverable.
 SEO produces ranking pages.
 We produce source pages.

-Because ranking and being chosen are different jobs now.
-AI systems chunk pages into passages and quote the ones that answer the question.
-Your content can rank #3 on Google but contribute zero passages an answer engine can cite — because nothing in it is structured as standalone evidence.
-Meanwhile a competitor at rank #8 with a clean comparison table gets quoted in every AI answer for your category.
+Because ranking and being chosen are different jobs.
+Many AI and search-answer systems chunk pages into passages and surface the ones that answer the question.
+Your content can rank #3 on Google but contribute zero passages an answer engine chooses to quote — because nothing in it is structured as standalone evidence.
+Meanwhile a competitor at rank #8 with a clean comparison table may be quoted more often because it is easier to retrieve and cite.

-AI search doesn't rank pages — it retrieves passages, scores them, and quotes the ones that answer the question.
+Many AI and search-answer systems don't just rank pages — they retrieve passages, score them, and surface the ones that answer the question.
 That changes what wins.

 Consistently cited: